 - Let silence do the heavy lifting.

-If you are having challenges with work relationships, get in touch.
+If you are having challenges with work relationships, why not book a no obligation 30 minute Career Booster session to see whether I can help you, simply get in touch.
 I have helped many clients understand how their behaviour impacts others and how other people are impacting them, so they can make powerful changes for improved individual career progression and organisational performance.